Academic Resource Center

-The mission of the Academic Resource Center (ARC) is to provide the support needed to allow all students to become successful learners in the Serra Community.
-This support includes helping students become self-advocates and discovering the accommodations that will aid them in their endeavors here at Serra, while developing a “set of tools” to take with them when they go on to college.
+The mission of the Academic Resource Center (ARC) is to provide the support needed to allow all students to become successful learners in the Serra community.
+This support includes helping students become self-advocates, who discover the accommodations that will aid them in their endeavors at Serra, while developing a “set of tools” to take with them when they go on to college.

-Mrs. Gayle Rosenberg, a Board Certified Educational Therapist, is Serra’s full-time Director of the Academic Resource Center.
-Ms. Gina Furrer and Mr. André Monnéy, both credentialed teachers and full-time ARC associates, also work closely with students in the Resource Center.
-In addition to working with students during the school day, Mrs. Rosenberg and her staff aid the faculty in teaching and making accommodations for students who have learning differences.
+Several programs are in place to help students who have been diagnosed with learning differences.
+Gayle Rosenberg, a board certified educational therapist, is Serra’s full-time director of the ARC.
+Gina Furrer and André Monnéy, both credentialed teachers, and Guillermo Jimenez, are full-time ARC associates, who also work closely with students in the resource center.
+In addition to working with students during the school day, Rosenberg and her staff aid the faculty in teaching and making accommodations for students who have learning differences.
+In order to qualify for services a student must have either a psychoeducational evaluation, an active IEP or a 504 Plan that was written in the last three years complete with the appropriate diagnosis.

 Resource Center Accommodations